Catherine Joy Watson

 Christian/Spiritual Coaching

 I can offer spiritual coaching if you wish to talk about this aspect of your life within your sessions, whatever your spiritual or faith background is.
 I am completing a certificate in Spiritual Accompaniment (at the Norwich Centre for Personal, Professional and Spiritual Development).
-Spiritual Accompaniment, also known as Spiritual Direction, is the practice of supporting exploration of your spiritual journey, whether you identify as having a faith or not.
+Spiritual Accompaniment, also sometimes known as Spiritual Direction, is the practice of supporting exploration of your spiritual journey, whether you identify as having a faith or not.
 I am offering this service from 2026.
-Also new for 2026, I will also be offering to walk individuals, couples or groups through the 'Restoring Relationships' journey for relational healing rooted in Christian values.
-I am currently completing my certification for this with Bethesda Family Services Ministry, founded by US psychologist Dominic Herbst.
-Please email me for availability and costs if you are interested in embarking on this transformational journey, which I can vouch for from personal experience.
+Also new for 2026, I will also be offering to walk individuals, couples or groups through the 'Restoring Relationships' journey for relational healing rooted in Christian values by Bethesda Family Services Ministry, founded by US psychologist Dominic Herbst.
+Please email me if you are interested in embarking on this transformational journey, which I can vouch for from personal experience.

 Person-Centred Counselling